-We’re on city-tour around the fascinating Kiev, and here is the list of sites: the Golden Gate, the remains of a huge wall erected in the 10th century to protect the city; and the Parliament building, situated in a beautiful park.
+We’re on city-tour around the fascinating Kyiv, and here is the list of sites: the Golden Gate, the remains of a huge wall erected in the 10th century to protect the city; and the Parliament building, situated in a beautiful park.
 The enormous territory of the city makes it hard at first to find one's way, but luckily there are two helping points - the Dnieper and the Metro.
 The river crosses the city north to south; the old town is situated on the high right bank, while the new districts occupy the left bank.
-The old Kiev (the Upper Town today) is known as the "mother of Russ cities."
-Although the city has changed its face for a modern one, the ancient monuments and the mighty Dnieper are its pearls.
+The old Kyiv (the Upper Town today) is known as the "Mother of Russ cities."
+Although the city has changed its face for a modern one, the ancient monuments and the mighty Dnieper River are its pearls.

 Sailing, Ukrainian National Day

 There will be a lot of fun today while we are cruising downstream the Dnieper River - enjoy the beauty of the surrounding nature!
 We’re having Ukrainian National Day of the cruise during the day today: we’re enjoying the dishes of famous Ukrainian cuisine and Ukrainian language lessons.
 The Dnieper River flows into the Black Sea; the itinerary of this cruise is yet to reveal the beauty of the Dnieper River Delta - you'll see all its beauty in several days.
 Our cruise ship is of the 'river-sea' class, so we'll be also cruising the Black Sea on our way to Odessa.